 Because our strategic initiatives must be responsive to the changing needs of our workplace community, aligned with the university’s mission and priorities, and developed in collaboration with business and HR leaders across the university, we have reframed our priorities for upcoming years to focus on the three critical areas reflected here.
 Ongoing management of employee services, plans, and programs remains a core focus.

-As we collectively deliver on Stanford’s mission and operational needs, we also seek to challenge our pre-pandemic assumptions about the ways in which our team members carry out their responsibilities.
+As we collectively deliver on Stanford’s mission and operational needs, we also seek to challenge our pre-pandemic assumptions about the ways in which our team members carry out their responsibilities as we move forward.
 We are aiming to provide flexible work arrangements that facilitate employees’ ability to excel in meeting the needs of the university and their school/unit, foster a positive work-life integration, and support the management of affordability challenges, such as commuting.

 As we seek to create a workplace that incorporates flexibility for where, how, and when work is done, we are taking a strategic approach to ensure that: